andreichika/CSCE633_ML_Intro/README.md

 0. Reading MNIST data: **This has to be run at the beginning**

-a.
-Principal Component Analysis
+1. Principal Component Analysis

-b.
-Linear Discriminant Analysis
+2. Linear Discriminant Analysis

-c.
-Softmax Classifier
+3. Softmax Classifier

-d.
-Support Vector Machine - Soft Margin case  : **Still working on it**
+4. Support Vector Machine - Soft Margin case  : **Still working on it**

-e.
-Kernel Ridge Regression:  **Still working on it**
+5. Kernel Ridge Regression:  **Still working on it**

-f.
-Conditional GAN for image-to-image translation:
+6. Conditional GAN for image-to-image translation: